What to do when a buyer doesn't pay (unpaid item process)

 The buyer has up to 4 days to send a payment after the case is opened.
 During this time the buyer can also contact you to request a payment extension or make another arrangement.
 Of course you can agree to the buyer's request, but you're not obligated to make special arrangements.

-If the buyer pays using one of eBay's approved electronic payment methods (PayPal, credit card, or Paymate), then the case closes automatically.
-But if they use another method, you need to go to your My eBay and mark the item as paid.
+If the buyer pays using one of eBay's accepted safer electronic payment methods (PayPal, credit card or Paymate), then the case closes automatically.
+But if they use another method, you need to go to My eBay and mark the item as paid.

 If the buyer doesn't pay, you need to manually close the case in the Resolution Centre within 36 days after the listing ended.
 If you haven't closed the case on the 37th day after the listing ended, eBay automatically closes it and you don't receive afinal value fee credit.
 Also, an unpaid item won't be recorded on the buyer's account.